 I wondered how different things would be now if they had forced us to learn the harsh realities of the history of Indigenous people in our country.
 Every heart breaking detail.
 I was an adult when I first heard the term “residential school”.
-And even after I was aware that they existed I was still so unaware…Unware to the real horrors and how recently these events occurred.
+And even after I was aware that they existed I was still so unaware…Unaware to the real horrors and how recently these events occurred.
 I am remorseful that I stayed ignorant for so long.
 Once I knew, I understood so much more about the trauma and the effects that trauma has had on the Indigenous community.
-Now that I know, I wonder why are we not taught this in school?
-Why weren’t we taught more about Black history in school?
+Now that I know, I wonder why were we not taught this in school?
+Why weren’t we taught more about Black history in Canada?

 Do not stay ignorant.

 June 20, 2020